 George didn't allow for mourning in Hanover or London.
 He was furious when he heard that his daughter's court in Berlin wore black.
 Sophie Dorothea's body was put into a casket and was deposited in the castle's cellar.
 It was quietly moved to Celle in May 1727 to be buried beside her parents in the Stadtkirche.
 George I died 4 weeks later.

-King George I Hanover and Sophia Dorothea were married on 21 Nov 1682 in Celle, Hannover, Prussia [216].
-They had the following children:
+King George I Hanover and Sophia Dorothea had the following child: